 Why do I say that?
 Because open-source learning intersects with ideas like social learning and just-in-time learning by prioritizing informal, peer-generated forms of learning that put openness, collaboration and sharing at the heart of the employee learning experience.

-How Can You Get Started with an Open-Source Learning Approach?
+How Can You Request a Demo with an Open-Source Learning Approach?

 Open-source learning concepts, once established, are self-reinforcing.
 That said, you will have to lay the groundwork to ensure success.